RigoBlock/rigoblock-website/_grgtoken/06_governance.md

 ---
 title: "GRG as a basis<br />for optimal governance"
-subtitle: "07.
+subtitle: "06.
 Governance"
-slug: "grgtoken-07-governance"
+slug: "grgtoken-06-governance"
+animation: true
 ---

 The parameters of the Proof-of-Performance algorithm, which determine the resulting overall inflation, are set by the token holders.